iturdikulov/i-unipile-sdk/README.md

 ```

 Alternatively, you can use [uv](https://docs.astral.sh/uv/guides/projects/) and
-add unipile SDK into your existing project.
+add Unipile SDK into your existing project.

 ```bash
 uv add i-unipile-sdk